influxdata/docs-v2/content/influxdb/v2/tools/notebooks/overview.md

   influxdb_v2:
     name: Overview of notebooks
     parent: Notebooks
+aliases:
+  - /influxdb/v2/notebooks/overview/
 ---

 Learn how notebooks can help to streamline and simplify your day-to-day business processes.

-See an overview of [notebook concepts](/influxdb/v2/notebooks/overview/#notebook-concepts), [notebook controls](/influxdb/v2/notebooks/overview/#notebook-controls), and [notebook cell types](/influxdb/v2/notebooks/overview/#notebook-cell-types) also know as the basic building blocks of a notebook.
+See an overview of [notebook concepts](/influxdb/v2/tools/notebooks/overview/#notebook-concepts), [notebook controls](/influxdb/v2/tools/notebooks/overview/#notebook-controls), and [notebook cell types](/influxdb/v2/tools/notebooks/overview/#notebook-cell-types) also know as the basic building blocks of a notebook.

 ## Notebook concepts